Bayesian Calibration of the Intelligent Driver Model: Bayesian Calibration of Car Following Model

 Firstly, we introduce the form of the pooled B-IDM: $\forall (t,d)\in\{(t,d)\}_{t=t_0, d=1}^{t_0+(T-1)\Delta t,D}$, we have

-In the previous literature \cite{abodo2019strengthening}, some samples that drawn from the Markov chains are unrealistically with negative values.
-To avoid this, here we assume $\boldsymbol{\theta}$ and $\sigma_\epsilon$ are log-normal distributed.
-With such a setting, one can ensure the corresponding parameters fall in the set of positive real number $\mathbb{R} = \left\{ x \in \mathbb{R} \mid x > 0 \right\}$.
+where $\boldsymbol{\theta}_{\text{rec}}$, $\boldsymbol{\Sigma}_0$, $\mu_{\sigma}$ and $\sigma_{0}$ are all the manually set hyperparameters.
+In particular, the IDM priors are set by mainly following the recommended values $\boldsymbol{\theta}_{\text{rec}}=[33.3, 2.0, 1.6, 1.5, 1.67]$ in \cite{treiber2000congested, punzo2014we}.
+Note that in the literature \cite{abodo2019strengthening}, some samples drawn from Markov chains are unrealistic with negative values.
+To avoid this, {e.g., as the model described in Eq.~\eqref{Eq5}, we assume log-normal distributions to project the variables to the set of non-negative real numbers $\mathbb{R}^+$}.
+With such settings, one can ensure that the corresponding parameters are positive.

-However, the pooled model can only capture the general driving styles of a ``population driver.''
-To characterize and model the heterogeneity in driving behavior, one can learn different parameters for each sample of the data, which translates to introducing heterogeneity at the level of the driver population \cite{treiber2013traffic}.
-Here we develop a hierarchical B-IDM that explicitly models the general driving behaviors at the population level, then depicts heterogeneous behaviors at the individual level, described as follows: $\forall (t,d)\in\{(t,d)\}_{t=t_0, d=1}^{t_0+(T-1)\Delta t,D}$, we have
+The capability of the pooled model is limited since it can only capture the general driving styles of a ``population driver.''
+To characterize and model the heterogeneity in human driving behavior, one can learn different parameters for different drivers, which translates to introducing heterogeneity at the level of the driver population \cite{treiber2013traffic}.
+Here we develop a hierarchical B-IDM that explicitly models the general driving behaviors at the population level, then depicts heterogeneous behaviors at the individual level, described as

-where LKJ stands for the LKJ distribution developed by Lewandowski, Kurowicka, and Joe \cite{lewandowski2009generating}.
-And LKJCholeskyCov is a distribution over Cholesky decomposed covariance matrices, such that the underlying correlation matrices follow an LKJ distribution and the standard deviations follow an exponential distribution, as specified by PyMC \cite{salvatier2016probabilistic}.
-In practice, LKJCholeskyCov distribution is a more robust prior for covariance matrix than the inverse-Wishart distribution \cite{alvarez2014bayesian}.
+where $\mathrm{Exp}(\lambda)$ represents the exponential distribution with rate $\lambda$, and LKJ stands for the LKJ distribution developed by Lewandowski, Kurowicka, and Joe \cite{lewandowski2009generating}.
+The term ``LKJCholeskyCov'' represents a distribution over Cholesky decomposed covariance matrices, such that the underlying correlation matrices follow an LKJ distribution and the standard deviations follow an exponential distribution, as specified by PyMC \cite{salvatier2016probabilistic}.
+In practice, the LKJCholeskyCov distribution is a more robust prior for covariance matrix than the inverse-Wishart distribution \cite{alvarez2014bayesian}.
+Here we put the same prior in Eq.~\eqref{6a} for the five IDM parameters.
+However, note that the scales of these parameters are different.
+Thus, it is necessary to perform standardization.